-The Countryside Properties Group of Companies (the Group) is committed to the highest standards of business ethics and professional conduct.
-Maintaining a culture of honesty, trust and integrity is vital to our success and every member of staff, (staff is defined as all employees, and personnel under temporary/agency contracts) is expected to share in and contribute to this culture whilst benig responsible for their conduct.
+The Countryside Group of Companies (the Group) is committed to the highest standards of business ethics and professional conduct.
+Maintaining a culture of honesty, trust and integrity is vital to our success and we believe that all employees, and personnel under temporary/agency contracts ("Staff") should be expected to share in and contribute to this culture whilst benig responsible for their conduct.
 Each of us should treat others, and be treated ourselves, with dignity and respect.

 The Group believes that promoting a responsible and ethical working environment for its staff and those acting on its behalf, will lead to professionalism in all aspects of its business.
 The Group has controls in place to guide against unacceptable activities such as fraud, bribery, corruption and money laundering.
 These controls are aligned with the guiding principles provided by the Ministry of Justice.

 Ethical business practices, which the Group believes are vital to its success, are outlined in the Group’s Code of Conduct on Business Ethics (The Code).
 The Code, which every member of staff must follow, provides guidance on personal integrity, conduct, dignity and respect.

 The Group expects all third parties with whom it has, or intends to have, a business relationship to adopt the same ethical standard as those adopted by the Group; be they clients, sub-contractors, suppliers, service providers or statutory bodies.
 The Group will request confirmation from third parties to ensure they have adopted their own Code of Ethics or similar policy which incorporates or is aligned with the ‘guiding principles’; or where appropriate, encourage them to develop and adopt their own policy.